jagdriver/SnakeFlash/README.md

 | Amount DKr              |               | 3,700 - 4,500       |

 ### Toolchain<a name="tools"></a>
-The nescessary tools for building/Installing the SnakeSwarm project and developing Sketches for ESP8266/ESP32
+The nescessary tools for building/installing the SnakeSwarm project and developing Sketches for ESP8266/ESP32
-Visual Studio Code for Mac, latest version with some extensions:
+1. Visual Studio Code for Mac, latest version with some extensions:
-Python3
+2. Python3
-Arduino for Visual Studio Code
+3. Arduino for Visual Studio Code
-C/C++
+4. C/C++
-ms-vscode.cpptools
+5. ms-vscode.cpptools
-lukasz-wronski.ftp-sync
+6. lukasz-wronski.ftp-sync
-ms-azuretools.vscode-docker
+7. ms-azuretools.vscode-docker
-sprdp.remote-browser
+8. sprdp.remote-browser
-jchannon.csharpextensions
+9. jchannon.csharpextensions
-.gitignore generator
+10. .gitignore generator
-ronaldosena.arduino-snippets
+11. ronaldosena.arduino-snippets

-vsciot-vscode.vscode-arduino
+12. vsciot-vscode.vscode-arduino

-You can paste these extension id's into VSCode extension search box and from there install the extension.
+You can paste above extension id's into VSCode extension search box, and from there install the extensions.

 ### RPI software <a name="software"></a>
-The software running on the RPI's are all Docker Containers, which are installed onto the RPI from Portainer console.
+The software running on the RPI's are all Docker Containers, installed onto the RPI from within Portainer console.
 Traefik and Portainer are installed at boot time, and will be available after swarm initialization.

 #### Redis  <a name="redis"></a>